Here’s Why You Need Spirituality in Your Life

 The Need for Spirituality

 There is no single method or belief to becoming spiritual.
 However, those who live spiritual lives foster feelings of empathy, awareness, compassion, wisdom and acceptance.
 Similarly, they carry goals of mindfulness and perseverance in their daily lives.
 Thus, this may either manifest as a connection with a higher power, religious practice, humanity at large, and/or the natural world.
 Above all, there lies curiosity and feelings of connection.

 First, spirituality probes into deep questions of existence.
 Why do people suffer, for instance, and does there exist life after death?
 By asking these, you develop love, empathy, and such emotional connections with your fellow human beings.
 Further, you wish to expand these feelings beyond yourself to make the world a better place.
-In summery, you seek wellness of both yourself and your community.
+In summary, you seek wellness of both yourself and your community.

 Second, spiritual needs go beyond material or external rewards.
 In other words, you no longer find the same pleasure in money or fame.
 Instead, you seek feelings of awe and wonder in the world around you through a frugal and modest existence.
-To clarify, you do recognise the importance of meeting your physical needs.
+To clarify, you do recognize the importance of meeting your physical needs.
 However, your deeper needs lie elsewhere – which you are on a spiritual quest to find.

 Most importantly, remember to not superimpose feelings of spirituality on others.
 We experience these in our own ways at differing points in our life.
 For instance, while some may experience this in a mosque or church, others may feel this connect within nature.
 Remember to extend support and presence, irrespective of how and when they practice their spirituality.

 There are a variety of reasons why people turn to spiritual practices.
 First, it helps find one’s purpose and meaning.
 This helps them uncover smaller actions holding them back and redesign their life accordingly.
 Second, it helps to cope with stress, anxiety, and depression.
 These are especially common even in a work and school going age.